-Takashi Horisaki, #InstaBonsai Kaiten Kuru Kuru, 2023, glazed ceramics, turntables, lights, lkea shelving

-#InstaBonsai Kaiten Kuru Kuru is a sculptural installation that continues Horisaki's ongoing #InstaBonsai series.
-Set within a sweeping greenscreen studio setting, the installation combines Horisaki's Instagram-inspired playfully irreverent ceramic bonsai with prefabricated Ikea shelving and electronic turntables used for photographing commercial items on Instagram, TikTok, and Facebook Videos.
-Like previous iterations of the #Instabonsai series, #InstaBonsai Kaiten Kuru Kuru addresses histories of display and promotion developed alongside the commodification of flora since the colonial era.
-With a focus on contemporary techniques of display specific to the social media era expanded to monumental proportions, however, #InstaBonsai Kaiten Kuru Kuru considers how social media manipulates questions of scale, materiality, and desire.
-Using readymade consumer-oriented ceramic supplies while touching on themes of reproduction, ornament, dimensionality, and orientalism through the lens of an adamantly handmade sensibility, Horisaki considers how the physicality of social media production-represented here by the photo studio and photography's frontal nature-shifts the materiality, impact, and meaning of cultural circulation.
+Takashi Horisaki, #InstaBonsai Kaiten Kuru Kuru, 2023, glazed ceramics, turntables, lights, Ikea shelving Horisaki's ongoing #InstaBonsai ceramic series uses the bonsai form to play with methods and materials of commercial display from colonial Worlds Fairs to the social media era.
+Using readymade consumer-oriented ceramic supplies and prefabricated lkea display furniture, Horisaki's Instagram-inspired playfully irreverent ceramic bonsai reference the aesthetics and artifice of behind-the-scenes crafting videos on TikTok, Instagram, and Facebook.
+Touching on themes of reproduction, ornament, dimensionality, and orientalism through the lens of an adamantly handmade sensibility, Horisaki considers how the physicality of social media production-represented here by the frontal focus of the bonsai, supported in the rear by haphazard scaffolding structures-shifts the materiality, impact, and meaning of cultural circulation.
 Initially inspired by the variety of forms that "bonsai" took under the hashtag #bonsai on Instagram, #InstaBonsai is a series of ceramic cactus planters, sculptures, photographs, Instagram posts, postcards, and drawing that consider the circulation of images and culture in the age of social media.
 Bonsai as a form were initially codified in the early 20th century, as a result of being featured as "traditional" cultural products (adapted from Chinese horticultural techniques) in nineteenth century Japanese pavilions at the earliest World's Fairs.
-Their forms and presentation are thus intimately tied to cultural politics and colonial trade much as the circulation of tropical indoor plants was promoted by European industrial fair presentations and the trade in cacti has been accelerated by social media nomadic lifestyle images.
-How do the pressures of social media in late-stage capitalism reshape our ideas of traditions and cultural appropriation/adaptation?
-And how does the material difference between different physical media-Instagram images, printed photographs, ceramic sculptures, emails, physical postcards, etc-further inflect the new iterations that emerge?
+Their forms and presentation are thus intimately tied to cultural politics and colonial trade much as the circulation of tropical indoor plants was promoted by European industrial fair presentations and the trade in cacti has been accelerated by social media's fetishization of nomadic lifestyle images.